 A Trip to Sintra During a Portugal Culinary Tour

 If you’re looking for a town straight out of a fairytale, visit Sintra, which is less than a half hour from Lisbon, or 20 minutes from Cascais, in Portugal.
-Famous for its European Romantic architecture, Sintra has charmed its visitors for decades, as well as guests of our cooking vacation “Seaside Cooking in Portugal,” with its castles, natural forest, and ruins.
+Famous for its European Romantic architecture, Sintra has charmed its visitors for decades, as well as guests of our cooking vacations such as our Lisbon Food Tour and our Lisbon and the Algarve tour, with its castles, natural forest, and ruins.

 The stunning landscape architecture also plays a role in Sintra’s fairytale qualities.
 For one, in the early 1800s, Ferdinand II acquired a monastery and turned it into the stunning Pena Palace, which features a conglomeration of styles, including Romantic, Manueline, and Gothic.
 He also commissioned gardens to surround this lavish property, and today visitors can meander around the regal park that was influenced by the British landscapes of the 18th and 19th centuries.
 Part of the park’s unique charm is that native and non-native plants – from as far away as Australia – live side by side.